GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

 @PLUGIN@ Configuration
 =========================

-The @PLUGIN@ plugin must be installed on both instances and the following fields should be specified in `$site_path/etc/@PLUGIN@.config` file:
+The @PLUGIN@ plugin must be installed on all the instances and the following fields should be specified in `$site_path/etc/@PLUGIN@.config` file:

 File '@PLUGIN@.config'